 Christian Mission for Development (CMD) is a registered non-profit, non-governmental, multi-sectoral relief and development organization dedicated to fighting poverty and injustices to reduce human suffering and enhances communities’ livelihoods.
-CMD was established in the year 2005 and has been in operations, mitigating suffering through provision of lifesaving assistance and holistic social services to most vulnerable communities focusing especially on women, children and youth initiatives; equipping people with skills, knowledge and helps communities rebuild their lives and restore hope through resilient building programmes.
+CMD was established in 2005 and has been in operations, mitigating suffering through provision of lifesaving assistance and essential social services to most vulnerable communities focusing especially on women, children and youth initiatives.

-Since then, the organization has increased its capability with an increase in staff, partners and volunteers to match the increase in its programmes and projects as it spreads widely to different parts of East Africa region.
-CMD activities have attracted several partnerships with both Local and International relief and development actors, Government line ministries, institutions and individuals with whom we share common goals.
+Since then, the organization has increased its capability with an increase in staff, partners and volunteers to match the increase in its programs and projects as it spreads widely to different parts of East Africa.
+With this, CMD activities have attracted several partnerships with both Local, regional and international relief and development actors, Government line ministries, institutions and individuals with whom we share common goals.
 Today, CMD serves over “500,000 people” a year!

 Our Work is Focused on six Thematic Programs

-Contribute to “reduction of malnutrition rate among children under 5 years and PLWAs through targeted supplementary feeding program, blanket supplementary feeding program and stabilization centers”
+Contribute to reduction of malnutrition rate among children under 5 years, lactating mothers and PLWAs through targeted supplementary feeding and treatment programs.

-Contribute to “reduction of mortality and mobility rate through quality health care services to communities
+Contribute to reduction of mortality and morbidity rate through health education and quality healthcare service provision to communities.

 Protection & Peace Building